Chartered Building Engineers & Corporate Approved Inspectors

 • A provisional Site Inspection Regime (SIR), which will be revised as we know more about the project:

-A provisional SIR is provided in the following table, it requires the responsible client side person to Notify us before the period indicated for the relevant stage of work, if applicable.
+A provisional SIR is provided in the following table, it requires the responsible person from the client side to Notify us before the period indicated for the relevant stage of work, if applicable.
 We will not inspect all levels of work but we must still be Notified.
-The SIR is intended to be refined as the Inspector becomes more familiar with the design and features of your project, such as structural details requiring calculations, trees, sewers and the like.
+The SIR is intended to be refined as the RBI becomes more familiar with the design and features of your project, such as structural details normally requiring structural calculations, trees, sewers, abnormal methods of construction and or design, inadequate plans, high risk and the like.

 • A non-transferable Pro-Forma Invoice for payment within terms or we may cancel this Registration.